Sessions will be held at St. Mary Catholic Church in Vinton. Retreats will be held at the Shalom Spirituality Center in Dubuque.

 Topic: Living the Mission

 We are all called to live as missionary disciples.
-During this final session, participants will reflect on the formation they have received, and will discern how God is calling them to be servant leaders and go forth on mission, using the formation received to IMPACT their parishes and communities for Christ.
+During this final session, participants will reflect on the formation they have received, and will discern how God is calling them to go forth on mission to IMPACT their parishes, families, and communities for Christ.
+The session will also include a longer time for Q&A to address lingering questions.

 Commissioning Day